akshay-sophos/Epileptic-Seizure-Prediction/README.md

 tf_test.py : To check whether tf is using GPU

-features time domain only.py : we will get the time domain features in an array
+features timedomain + freqdomain.py : we will get the both domain features in an array